 Similar to post-interaction emails, post-interaction SMS is a way to follow up with customers after they’ve made a purchase, are considering a purchase, or are otherwise engaged with your brand.

 Abandoned cart reminders should be friendly and personalized with the customer’s name.
 You can take it to the next level by including user-generated content (UGC) featuring products customers added to their carts.
 This can include customer reviews and visual UGC, like images and videos of customers with the products.
-To sweeten the deal, you can include a promo code for a discount if the customer finishes the transaction.
+To sweeten the deal, you could include a promo code for a discount if the customer finishes the transaction.

 Collecting and leveraging UGC and customer feedback has a direct impact on your business.
 Customer ratings and reviews are the top third factor that improves online shopping confidence for over 7,000 consumers surveyed.
-Customer satisfaction surveys and details from reviews can provide brands with feedback that can help improve their products, messaging, and services.

 Communicating brand values and social responsibility